 Contribution by Voyaging Herbivore

 Nestled in the western edge of the United Kingdom is the Lake District.
-Loved by tourists around the world and locals alike, the Lake District National Park is easily one of the most beautiful places in the world!
+Loved by tourists worldwide and locals alike, the Lake District National Park is easily one of the most beautiful places in the world!

-If water isn’t really your thing, you’ll find plenty of absolutely gorgeous towns to explore like Cartmel or Grassmere, with delicious gingerbread-like you’ve never had it before, and Windemere, the tourist hub of the Lake District.
+If water isn’t your thing, you’ll find plenty of absolutely gorgeous towns to explore, like Cartmel or Grassmere, with delicious gingerbread as you’ve never had it before, and Windemere, the tourist hub of the Lake District.

 Contribution by MY Travel BF